eyc004/LoLPrediction/README.md

 To compare our model’s fairness between these two groups, we decided to compare their accuracies.
 Since we want to compare the difference between two samples in distribution, we used a permutation test to figure this out.
 The null hypothesis for our test is: Our model is fair, Its accuracy for predicting ‘position’ for groups in the ‘LCK CL’ and the ‘LPL’ are the same.
 The alternative hypothesis for our test is: Our model is not fair, Its accuracy for predicting ‘position’ for groups in the leagues ‘LCK CL’ and the ‘LPL’ are not the same.
+Our significance level is 0.05.
 Before completing the permutation test, we calculated that our observed statistic was 0.0008124410689606121.
-After completing the permutation test with 1000 runs, we got a p-value of
+After completing the permutation test with 1000 runs, we got a p-value of 0.809.

-We fail to reject the null hypothesis, which means
+We fail to reject the null hypothesis, because .809 is greater than our significance level of 0.05, we fail to reject the null hypothesis.
+This means that we do not have significant evidence that there is a difference in mean accuracy for prediction for LCK CL and LPL.
+<iframe src="assets/final_model_mean_accuracy.html" width=800 height=600 frameBorder=0></iframe>